Great0ne/MGS1-PC-Randomizer/README.md

 - How it is randomized ?
   There are four different pickup types in the game, unique item like Thermal Goggles, counted item like Ration, unique weapon like Socom and counted weapon like       Grenade.
-  Knowing that, for each pickup the received item is randomized, first by type Item or Weapon only if the original pickup is unique just to guarantee balancing, and given to the player, but if the randomizer item is a weapon then ammo is randomized according to their type.
+  Knowing that, for each pickup the received item is randomized, first by type Item or Weapon only if the original pickup is unique just to guarantee balancing, and given to the player, but if the randomizer item is a Weapon then Ammo is randomized according to their type.

   The bomb is received with a timer randomizer from 3 to 10 seconds.

   The ID Card is received with it's level randomized from 1 to 7, but will be reset to expected value while progressing the story.
 - Textbox
   I tried to use the ingame text to display the new item instead of the old, it was working until boss fights where the game crash,